christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 **Appendix B: Scythians in China**

-The Scythains ruled an empire that streached into China.
+The Scythains ruled a Eurasian empire that stretched into China.

 Azhi = Asia (Azhi-A) = "land of the mighty dragon" (Aži is cognate with the Chinese Zhī (dragon)), a very similar name as Rome (Rhu-Ma) = "Place of the Dragon", Romania (Rhu-Ma + Na) = "dragon land", and Sarmatia (serpent) + ma (mother, land).